LD4/entity_metadata_management/docs/0.1/index.md

 and for each change recorded:
 * _entity_uri_ - the URI of the entity changed
 * _change_activity_uri_ - the new URI that will resolve to the new  Entity Change Activity describing the change
-* _change_rdf_patch_uri_ - optionally, the new URI that will resolve to the new RDF patch describing the change

 With these URIs the new [Change Set](#change-set) can be created as follows:
 * set the `id` property to _change_set_uri_